Spain C2C part 4 – Camino San Salvador – Leon to Oviedo + Part 5 – Gijon and Santander.

 The path was very good and we got the bikes up and over the pass fairly easily, walking the bikes most of the way.

 Water stop on the flagstones at the highest point of the pass.
-Obviously the path chose the easiest and lowest place to cross the ridgeline, but we were still at about 1,400m in elevation terms, having started the day at around 900m.
+Obviously the pass choses the easiest and lowest place to cross the ridgeline, but we were still at about 1,400m in elevation terms, having started the day at around 900m.

 We came down from the ridgeline as the evening light hit the snow covered peaks around us – easily one of the most stunning and life-affirming rides I have ever known.
 The path was downhill, technical enough to be interesting, but not too tricky.
 As we cycled through the fragrant pines the sound of sheep bells could be heard on the crisp, still evening air – it was simply perfect.